Deep Q-Learning: Theoretical Insights from an Asymptotic Analysis: Introduction

-Recently, there has been concentrated effort towards developing concrete theories for Deep Q-Learning.
-Sufficient conditions are presented in \cite{yang2019theoretical} that guarantee convergence of Deep Q-Learning, provided the DQN only has Rectified Linear Units.
-The analysis requires strict conditions on the Bellman operator and the distribution of the state-action pairs.
-In \cite{zou2019finite} a non-asymptotic finite sample analysis of Deep Q-Learning with linear function approximation, instead of DNN approximation, is presented.
-While studies like the aforementioned focus on sufficient conditions for Deep Q-Learning convergence, \cite{achiam2019towards} focuses on characterizing the conditions under which Deep Q-Learning is divergent.
-In \cite{cai2019provably} the topic of efficient exploration in policy optimization is explored from a theoretical perspective.
-These preliminary results are important and interesting.
-However, the simplifications made and assumptions imposed mean that they \emph{cannot not be used to analyze Deep Q-Learning as implemented in practice}.
+First theoretical results include sufficient conditions for convergence of Deep Q-Learning, provided the DQN uses rectified linear units as activation functions \cite{yang2019theoretical}.
+The analysis requires strict conditions on the Bellman operator and the distribution of state Markov process.
+In \cite{zou2019finite}, a non-asymptotic finite sample analysis of Deep Q-Learning with linear function approximation (instead of deep neural network (DNN) approximation) is presented.
+While studies like these focus on sufficient conditions for convergence, the focus in \cite{achiam2019towards} is on characterizing conditions under which Deep Q-Learning is divergent.
+Although understanding divergence is of paramount importance, assuming linearity of the function approximator reduces the applicability of such results in real-world scenarios.
+This is because, in practice, deep neural networks, which are non-linear functions, are used as function approximators.
+There are many recent theoretical results that are based on the linearity of the function approximator, see for e.g., \cite{xu2020finite}, \cite{du2020agnostic} and \cite{chen2019finite}.
+In \cite{cai2019provably}, the topic of efficient exploration in policy optimization is explored from a theoretical perspective.
+While these preliminary results are important and interesting, they do not immediately apply to Deep Q-Learning \emph{as implemented in practice}, due to unrealistic simplifications and restrictive assumptions.